UtrechtUniversity/yoda/docs/design/overview/group-manager.md

 ## Yoda roles
 ***normal*** Has read and write access to the data of the group it belongs to.
 Most researchers will be assigned this role.

 ***reader*** Has read access to the data.
 This role could be assigned to users with interest in the data like master students.
+This role is often displayed in the portal as "viewer".

 ***groupmanager*** Can add users to a group and assign them roles.
 Every group should have at least one groupmanager.
 This role is typically assigned to a principal investigator.